earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-01-01-week-06-automate-science-workflows.md

 efficient coding practices.
 Specifically, you will learn how to use functions to make our code:

-* Easier to read / simpler
+* Simpler and easier to read.
-* More modular
+* More modular.
-* More efficient
+* More efficient.

 You will also learn the DRY principle of programming - Don't Repeat Yourself.

-This week is still under development and the content won't be done until Friday!

 </div>